 - Fill out the scheduler fields per the screenshot below

 As you can see in the screenshot above, we set the schedule to activate at 9:00 AM on March 20th EDT (My Timezone).
 This is the time that the server will begin processing the schedule.
 The actual date/time that the process will be triggered is based on the Recurring Schedule and Specific Times Sections.
 Recurring schedules run based on the timezone of the server.
-In our case we see that the server timezone is UTC so we need to do a little math to translate to our EDT timezone.
-We want the schedule to run on the 20th of March, June, September and December.
+In our case, we see that the server timezone is UTC so we need to do a little math to translate to our EDT timezone.
+We want the schedule to run on the 20th of March, June, September, and December.
 Since we know that the server is in the UTC timezone and that the 3rd, 6th, 9th and 12th months will overlap with the same months in EDT, we are safe selecting Every 3 Months from the Recurring Schedule section.
 We also need to set the schedule to kick off on the 20th day so we select day 20 in the On Day(s) column of the Specific Times section.
 The last thing we need to do is set the time to trigger the process.
 We want it to happen at 9:00 AM EDT.
 EDT is 4 hours behind UTC so we need to ADD 4 hours to 9:00 to get the corresponding UTC time.
-Based on the 24 hour clock used, this would be hour 13.
+Based on the 24-hour clock used, this would be hour 13.
 We also set the minutes to 00 so that it happens at the top of the hour.
-The screenshot above show this entire setup.
+The screenshot above shows this entire setup.

 If we had the same scenario above but wanted the schedule to run based on Pacific time (UTC-7), we set the On Hour(s) column under the Specific Times section to16.
 Central time (UTC-5) would be 14.
-If all of this confuses you, check our timeanddate.com.
+If all of this confuses you, check out timeanddate.com.
 They have a timezone converter that you can use to double check your settings.

 Other Schedule Examples

-Below are some additional screen shots with an explanation on how they would run.
+Below are some additional screenshots with an explanation on how they would run.

 - Every 5 minutes (running on minute 5,10,15, 20 …) Timezone doesn’t come into play at all in this scenario: